-Salted Pistachio Dark Chocolate Truffles – Decadent chocolate truffles made with a rich dark chocolate and pistachio mixture, and sprinkled with sea salt.
+Salted Pistachio Dark Chocolate Truffles are a decadent, yet easy no-bake dessert.
+This chocolate truffles recipe is made with a rich dark chocolate and pistachio mixture, and sprinkled with sea salt.

 Well, well, weeeell.
 Look who made breakfast!